Off Grid Tiny Homes- Is it worth it_

 • Less stressful.
 Let’s face it – between a 9 to 5 job, a mortgage, and overall pressure of society, life can get pretty stressful.
 At the same time, there’s nothing stopping you from leaving that kind of life behind and move on to something better for your wellbeing.
 Living smaller and off-the-grid can do wonders for your mind and body.
 You can put your energy into something more creative or spend time with family and nature.

-RELATED: Building a Tiny House In Arizona
+RELATED: Building a Tiny House In Georgia

 Cons